Study Types

 Challenges

 Due to the studies taking place in real-world environments as opposed to more controlled settings, many additional potential confounding factors are present, which may threaten the internal validity of the study.
+TODO: Sebastian: Again, this study type is not limited to field studies.
 The usage environment and choice of LLMs in a real-world context can often be extremely diverse.
 In practice, the process integration of LLMs can range from the use of specific LLMs based on company policy to the unregulated use of any available LLM.
 Both extremes may influence the use of LLMs by software engineers in different ways, and as such should be addressed differently by the study methodology.
 Further, in longitudinal case studies, the timing of the study may have a significant impact on its result, as LLMs are quickly being developed and replaced by newer versions.
+This difficulty is exacerbated by the relative novelty of LLMs in the SE process.
+Developers are still learning how to best make use of the new technology and best practices are being established.
+TODO: Sebastian: I commented out the recommendations.
+This section is about the challenges.
+What about the challenges of commercial tools dominating the market, without an easy way for researchers to get access to usage data?

 LLMs for New Software Engineering Tools